 Take a Walk Along the Coast to Lovely Kamini

 Heading west from Hydra Harbour is a coastal path leading to the fishing village of Kamini.
 The walk takes about 15 minutes, and along the way, you’ll see stunning vistas, a historic windmill, and a statue of a boy on a dolphin.
 The village is immediately recognizable by the colorful boats in the harbor.

 As you explore Kamini, you’ll find a small beach near an old fortification and several eateries and shops.
 The path is west of Hydra Harbour, and Kamini is a 15-minute walk along the coast if you keep walking along the coast past Kamini to reach the beaches of Vlychos and Plakes.

 Embark on a Horseback Riding Journey

 An interesting fact about Hydra is the island doesn’t have any cars.
-You’re likely aware of the water taxis, but you may be wondering how people get around on land?
-Well, they have several solutions to this dilemma, one of them being the use of donkeys, horses, and mules.
+You’re likely aware of the water taxis, but you may wonder how people get around on land.
+Well, they have several solutions to this dilemma, one being the use of donkeys, horses, and mules.

 At Harriet’s Hydra Horses, Harriet Jarman offers ten different tours that last from 30 minutes to eight hours.
-Some of the popular trips include Agios Fotini Monastery and Town and St. Konstantinos.
+Some popular trips include Agios Fotini Monastery and Town and St. Konstantinos.